Our Attorneys Help with Unsuitability Claims

 - The broker was aware of your financial situation and your need for safe investments.

-Zamansky LLC’s experienced FINRA arbitration attorneys have more than six decades of collective experience representing investors nationwide.
+Zamansky LLC’s experienced unsuitability attorneys have more than six decades of collective experience representing investors nationwide.
 We have taken on some of the biggest brokerage houses in the business and have made it our focus to seek recovery of investment losses due to the negligence or fraud of financial professionals.

 FINRA Rule 2111: Suitability